runtimeverification/k/README.md

 nix build .
 ```

-This will build all of K and put a link to the resultingbinaries in the `result/` folder.
+This will build all of K and put a link to the resulting binaries in the `result/` folder.

 If you want to temporarily add the K binaries (such as `kompile` or `kast`) to the current shell, run